Transformation of an industrial brick factory

 As part of a grant from the Tiffany + Co.
 Foundation, Evergreen has renamed the forecourt of the Evergreen Brickworks Tiffany Commons.
 In an effort to reinforce the distinct character of the space, an urban-scaled grape trellis has been constructed with an aluminum lattice supported on wooden poles.
 Establishing a strong identity for the threshold of the Evergreen Brickworks, the pergola will be planted with grapes to provide shade and serve as a demonstration for Evergreen’s urban agriculture mandate.

 du Toit Architects ltd./ du Toit Allsopp Hillier, Diamond Schmitt Architects Inc., E.R.A.
 Architects Inc., Dougan & Associates

-Architecture Canada / Canadian Institute of Planners / Canadian Society of Landscape Architecture
+Sustainable Development Award – Royal Architecture Institute of Canada / Canadian Institute of Planners / Canadian Society of Landscape Architects

 Plaza / Garden